soulsmods/DSMapStudio/README.md

 ## Requirements
 * Windows 7/8/8.1/10/11 (64-bit only)
 * Visual C++ Redistributable x64 - INSTALL THIS IF THE PROGRAM CRASHES ON STARTUP (https://aka.ms/vs/16/release/vc_redist.x64.exe)
-* For the error message "You must install or update .NET to run this application", use these exact download links.
-It is not enough to install the default .NET runtime.
-  * Microsoft .NET Core 7.0 **Desktop** Runtime (https://aka.ms/dotnet/7.0/windowsdesktop-runtime-win-x64.exe)
-  * Microsoft .NET Core 7.0 ASP.NET Core Runtime (https://aka.ms/dotnet/7.0/aspnetcore-runtime-win-x64.exe)
+* A .NET installation is no longer required for DSMapStudio.
-* A Vulkan 1.3 compatible graphics card with up to date graphics drivers: NVIDIA Maxwell (900 series) and newer or AMD Polaris (Radeon 400 series) and newer
+* For the Map editor, A Vulkan 1.3 compatible graphics card with up to date graphics drivers: NVIDIA Maxwell (900 series) and newer or AMD Polaris (Radeon 400 series) and newer.
+Windows 7 drivers do not support these features, and you will have to use the low requirements exe.
-* Intel GPUs currently don't seem to be working properly.
-At the moment you will need a dedicated NVIDIA or AMD GPU
+* For the Map editor, Intel GPUs currently don't seem to be working properly.
+At the moment you will need a dedicated NVIDIA or AMD GPU.
+For the Param and Text editors, you can use the low requirements exe.
-* A 4GB (8GB recommended) of VRAM if modding DS3/BB/Sekiro/ER maps due to huge map sizes
+* A 4GB (8GB recommended) of VRAM if modding DS3/BB/Sekiro/ER/AC6 maps due to huge map sizes

 ## Basic usage instructions
 ### Game instructions